If you have a little more time.

 I haven’t stopped riding bikes or being fascinated by how things work; physically, visually, linguistically, and conceptually.
 A teacher in grade school saw my interest in art, and my attempts at humor and wit, and suggested I go into advertising.
 Being eight at the time I didn’t really know what a job was or what to do with career advice, so I just kept drawing and tinkering.

-With that curiosity and an obsession for drawing, storytelling, books, illustration and graphic design, I wound up in art school.
+With that curiosity and an obsession for drawing, storytelling, books, illustration and graphic design I wound up in art school.
 I reveled in learning each new medium and binged art history like it was a Netflix series.
-I changed from an illustration specific major to a general BFA to support my polyamorous academic pursuits, thinking breadth of knowledge would somehow be equally as valuable as depth in one particular medium or discipline.
+I changed from an illustration specific major to a general BFA to support my polyamorous creative pursuits, thinking breadth of knowledge would somehow be equally as valuable as depth in one particular medium or discipline.

 I remember writing my first <html> in the year 2000.
 Creating portfolios for my design, illustration, and art is what drew me into the web.
-I continued making new personal sites and continued learning with each iteration.
+I continued making new personal sites and continued learning new tech with each iteration.
 Flash, CSS, Apache, FireBug, content management systems, PHP, and SQL, JS, and so on, and so on.

 For emotional impact and a sense of relatability.